 The Group is also required to maintain a maximum debt-to-equity ratio of 2.0:1 and shareholders' funds ratio of 6.0:1 to comply with certain bank covenants, failing which the bank may call an event of default.
 The Group has not breached these covenants.

-23. Capital expenditure commitments
+24. Capital expenditure commitments

-Grou р

-2013 2012
+Gro up

-RM RM
+2014 RM 2013 RM

-Plant and equipment
+Plant and equipment NW HIVI

-Contracted but not provided for 333,000
+Contracted but not provided for 1,448,000 333,000

-24. Related parties
+25. Related parties

 Identity of related parties